aws/aws-toolkit-azure-devops/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve the VSTS plugin
+about: Create a bug report to help us improve the AWS Toolkit for Azure Devops
 ---

 **Describe the bug**

 <!-- A clear and concise description of what the bug is. -->

 **To reproduce**

 <!-- Steps to reproduce the behavior: -->
 <!-- 1.
 Go to '...' -->
 <!-- 2.
 Click on '....' -->